ylchen07/tmux-vault/README.md

-After installation the plugin registers the key binding `prefix + V` that opens a popup listing every secret found under the configured Vault KV path (defaults to `secret`).
+After installation the plugin registers the key binding `prefix + V` that opens a popup listing every secret found under the configured Vault KV path (defaults to `kv`).
 Use the arrow keys or typing to narrow down the list; the secret content is visible in the preview pane.

 Hit <kbd>Enter</kbd> to close the popup and show the selected path in the tmux